juju/docs/src/en/juju-backups.md

 Title: Back up and restore Juju

-# Backing up And Restoring Juju
+# Backing up and restoring Juju

 It is always a good idea to keep backups, and it is possible to back up both the Juju client environment and the Juju state server (bootstrap node) to be able to